actris-cloudnet/dataportal/docs/data-upload.md

 # Data upload API reference

+## This version of the API is no longer in use.
+Please consult the [current API documentation](https://actris-cloudnet.github.io/dataportal/data-upload-v2).

 This is the documentation for the API allowing sites to upload data files for processing and publication in the Cloudnet data portal.
 This documentation is for API v1.